klux21/str2num/README.txt

-Adding the support of other signed or unsigned integer types is very trivial because the implementation only requires some few macros for the types and their limits and a subsequent recusive include of str2num.c that acts like a template.
+Adding the support of other signed or unsigned integer types is very trivial because the implementation only requires some few macros for the types and their limits and a subsequent recursive include of str2num.c that acts like a template as well.

+There are a bunch of functions for reading floating point numbers of different numeric bases from a string in the format that callback_printf uses where the exponent of numeric bases higher than 15 starts after a preceeding tilde '~' instead of an 'e' and is always of the same numeric base as the mantissa.
+The numeric format of the %a printf output where the mantisse is hexadecimal and the exponent is for a base 2 mantissa but given decimal after a 'p' is supported as well.
+There are

+long double r_str2ld (const char * psrc, char ** pend, int base, int * perr);
+double      r_str2d  (const char * psrc, char ** pend, int base, int * perr);

+and some wrappers of strtof, strtod and strtold which are using those

+long double str2ld (const char * psrc, char ** pend);
+double      str2d  (const char * psrc, char ** pend);
+float       str2f  (const char * psrc, char ** pend);

+The mantissa of dual and hexadecimal numbers must be prefixed with 0b or 0x for an automatic recognition of the base where you can't specify the base as an argument.
+For r_str2d and r_str2ld are handling it the same way if the base is set to 0.

+Because of the generic calculations the mantissa of the returned numbers may slightly deviate in the least significant digits from the one the exact value if the numeric base of the value is not a power of 2.
+Denormalized numbers as well as infinity and NaN are supported according to the C standard.
+The code doesn't depend on an additional math library but the code is pretty new and functions are not yet much tested beside of the bunch tests in bench_str2num.c .

-The implementations uses the zlib license for allowing the integration in nearly all compilers and professional software.
-Only the little test and benchmark program script bench_str2num.c uses the a little more resticting "Civil Usage Public License" however.
+This code uses the zlib license that allows a the free integration in common compilers and professional software.
+The little test and benchmark program (or script) bench_str2num.c uses the "Civil Usage Public License" however just as callback_printf which is used for generating the strings in the tests.

-Please leave a star once you like this little project and have a look at my time API functions in https://github.com/klux21/limitless_times which provide truly fast, portable and an easy to use time and timezone handling functions.
-Also the portable sprintf wrappers at https://github.com/klux21/callback_printf are worth a look.
+Once you like this little project and have a look at my time API functions https://github.com/klux21/limitless_times which provide truly fast, portable and an easy to use time and timezone handling functions and the portable sprintf wrappers at https://github.com/klux21/callback_printf too.
 Once you have ever dealt with multiple platforms then you should know the advantages of a solid base that you can count on.
-It's the mass of little problems that steal your time and drain power and rarely the big tasks that seem just a simple work to be done usually.
+It's the mass of little problems that steal your time and drain power and rarely the big tasks that seem just a trivial thing to be done until the problems that bunch of forgotten details start.

 Kind regards,

 Klaus Lux